 Do contact your physician if you have adverse side effects from the vaccine that last more than 72 hours.

 Some mild side effects that you may experience from COVID-19 vaccination include:

 - Achiness and general joint pain

 - Mild-grade fever and chills

 - Nausea and vomiting

-These side effects are the result of your body training your immune system to respond to the SARS-CoV-2 virus that causes COVID-19.
+These side effects are the result of your body training your immune system to respond to the SARS-CoV-2 virus.
 They are a sign that the vaccine is working.
 Remember: It is impossible to get COVID-19 from the vaccine.
-Learn how the COVID-19 vaccine works.
+Learn how COVID-19 vaccines work.